SB-1119

 Plain Language

-Operators must provide accessible, easy-to-use parental controls connected to the child's account that allow a parent to: control persistent conversational memory, adjust interaction settings, set time limits, and disable access for children under 16.
-These controls must reflect risks identified in the annual risk assessment and be informed by child developmental research.
-Operators must also actively promote parental controls through reminders, updates, and tutorials.
-Additionally, operators must promptly notify a connected parent if the child modifies or disables any parent-configured privacy, safety, or parental control setting.
+Operators must provide accessible, easy-to-use parental controls that can be connected to a child's account and must be informed by risk assessments and child developmental research.
+At minimum, parents must be able to: control persistent conversational memory, control interaction setting preferences, set time limits, and disable access entirely for children under 16.
+Operators must also actively promote these controls through reminders, updates, and tutorials.
+Additionally, operators must promptly notify a connected parent if the child modifies or disables any privacy, safety, or parental control setting the parent previously configured.
+This goes beyond simply offering tools — operators must affirmatively drive parental awareness and engagement with the controls.

 Statutory Text